bigbadcyborg/Robotics-assignment-5/README.md

 **[Native Bash Shell Remote-PC]** While connected to the internet, git clone and download the demo in my_code folder of the Docker's shared folder.

+Be prepared to wait for a while to download the LLM model.

 ```bash
 cd ~/turtlebot_docker/my_code
 git clone https://github.com/dmz44/Robotics_Assignment_5.git